So, you want to be a freelance designer?

 7. Always keep backups

-Your workstation should have a good UPS and laptops should always have a functioning battery in them, to prevent the off chance of a power surge or a playful pet cutting off power to your computer.
+Your workstation should have a good UPS, and laptops should always have functioning batteries to prevent the chance of a power surge or a playful pet cutting off power to your computer.

 Make it a habit to back up files regularly.
 At this point, hard disk space is the cheapest it’s ever been, so don’t think a second level of backups (whether on the cloud or on your own hard disks) is out of the question.